 15.6 WINDOWS

-The window frames are constructed from PVC and have insulated glass in them.
+The window frames are constructed from aluminum and have insulated glass in them.
 All of the windows were tested and/or inspected.
-All of the windows tested and/or inspected were found to be functioning as intended.
+The windows are in good condition and are functioning as intended except where noted below.